wstucker/qgrep/README.md

 qgrep
 =====

-qgrep provides quick successive grepping in emacs allowing for fast unstructured navigation.
+qgrep wraps emacs grep-mode quick successive grepping allowing for fast unstructured navigation.

 The canonical example is searching the current thing-at-point.
-The recommended setup is to bind qgrep-no-confirm to =C-c g=.
+The recommended setup is to bind qgrep-no-confirm to `C-c g`.

 ![Canonical Qgrep Example](/doc/canonical-qgrep-at-point.gif)